tanbro/pyyaml-include/README.md

 File name can contain shell-style wildcards.
 Data loaded from the file(s) found by wildcards will be set in a sequence.

+That is to say, a list will be returned when including file name contains wildcards.
+Length of the returned list equals number of matched files:

+- when only 1 file matched, length of list will be 1
+- when there are no files matched, an empty list will be returned

 If `0.yml` was:

 ```yaml